-Radiation therapy (also known as radiotherapy) uses targeted, high-energy X-rays to kill cancer cells.
-The goal of radiation therapy is to kill any cancer that might be left in or around the breast.
+Radiation therapy (also called radiotherapy) typically uses targeted, high-energy X-rays to kill cancer cells.
+The goal of radiation therapy is to kill any cancer that might be left in or around the breast after surgery.

 Learn more about treatment for DCIS.

-For most women, radiation therapy is needed after lumpectomy (also called breast conserving surgery), since much of the breast tissue is left intact.
-It lowers the chances of breast cancer recurrence by about 50 percent and lowers the chances of breast cancer death by about 20 percent .
+For most women, radiation therapy is recommended after lumpectomy since much of the breast tissue is left intact.
+It can lower the risk of:

 Not everyone can have radiation therapy.
 Being pregnant or having certain health conditions can make radiation therapy harmful.

 Women who have breast implants (saline or silicone) can usually have radiation therapy.
 However, implants can make radiation therapy planning more complex.